-I tagged along with Josh and Christina to many of fancy restaurants where I felt so out of place, just like I often did when I went places with Christina and Richard before he died.
+I tagged along with Josh and Christina to many fancy restaurants where I felt so out of place, just like I often did when I went places with Christina and Richard before he died.
 I spent a lot of time with Josh that week.
 The more time I spent with him and got to know him, the more I loved him.

 He had a way of making me feel like I was special, important, smart, and worthy of nothing but the best, just the way I was.
 I couldn’t get enough of that.
 I gloated in it as much as I could.

 Sadly, that all came to an end and it was time to get back to reality.
-For me, that was that dreaded court date, work, school, lots homework, and studying for my citizenship test that knew was coming up.
+For me, that was that dreaded court date, work, school, lots of homework, and studying for my citizenship test that was coming up.